 We will kick off the program and introduce you to the upper class facilitators who are excited to help you on your leadership journey.
-Sept.
-20 at 4:30 p.m.
+This will take place in hybrid format (in person and via Zoom) on Sept.
+23 at 5:00 p.m.

-The overnight retreat will be off campus and busing will be provided.
-We will be gone from campus late in the afternoon on Sept.
-20 and will return after dinner Sept.
-21 (meals and snacks will be provided).
-This experience is the highlight for many leaders and is your chance to interact with and meet new students in a small group atmosphere.
+The year's retreat will take place from 11:30 a.m. to 3:30 p.m. on Saturday, Sept.
+26. This experience is the highlight for many leaders and is your chance to interact with and meet new students in a small group atmosphere.

 ELP Team Sessions (Required)

-We will have four ELP team sessions that will give you an opportunity to build on the connections you made with your small group and the ELP community at retreat while learning more about yourself and the concept of leadership.
+We will have four ELP virtual team sessions that will give you an opportunity to build on the connections you made with your small group and the ELP community at retreat while learning more about yourself and the concept of leadership.
 These sessions are highly engaging and lively.
-(Wednesday [Sept.
-25, Oct.
-9, Oct.
-23, Nov.
-6 and Nov.
-20] from 5 to 6:30 p.m.)
+(Wednesday [Oct.
+7, Oct.
+21, Nov.
+4, and Nov.
+18] from 5 to 6:30 p.m.)

 All ELPers are required to attend the annual Fall Leadership Conference on Oct.
-5. The conference offers participants the opportunity to select sessions of interest in an effort to help them shape their leadership development experience.
+3. The conference offers participants the opportunity to select sessions of interest in an effort to help them shape their leadership development experience.
 You will attend sessions with upper-class leaders which will offer yet another opportunity to meet members of the CWRU leadership community.
-(Lunch is provided)
+This year's conference will take place virtually.

 Each ELPer is expected to become an active member of a campus organization.
 This organization should meet on a regular basis (at least every other week) and provide students with the opportunity to become involved in a project or event.
 ELPers may participate in Media Board, RHA, UPB, USG, hall council or a USG-recognized club.
 There is also the opportunity to join a fraternity during the fall semester.
 Membership should be established by Nov.
 1.